OfficeDev/TrainingContent/O3652/O3652-7 Deep Dive into Security and OAuth/Lab.md

 # Deep Dive into OAuth with SharePoint Add-ins
 In this lab, you will create add-ins that use different approaches for OAuth authentication and examine the process flow.
+You will explore two different OAuth flows for obtaining an access token: the Authorization Code flow and the Client Credentials flow.

 ## Prerequisites
 1. You must have an Office 365 tenant and Microsoft Azure subscription to complete this lab.
 If you do not have one, the lab for **O3651-7 Setting up your Developer environment in Office 365** shows you how to obtain a trial.